akifrahim/devprocess/DESCRIPTION.rst

 ------------
 When a new "Blocker" high priority Bug is encountered in the Production environment enter::

-./devprocess blocker --summary=<Issue encountered in Component X>
-*Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
+./devprocess blocker --summary="Issue encountered in Component X" *Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
 For help with triage enter:
 ./devprocess triage --help*